crownstone/crownstone-app/RUNNING_UI_TESTS.md

 ```

 # Developing UI tests

 In android studio, you can find out the ids of GUI elements with the "layout inspector", while running a debug build.

+In XCode you can use the hierarchy view to do this.

+## Resuming tests